micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 the lampstands of pure gold, five on the right _side_ and five on the left in front of the inner sanctuary, with the flowers and the lamps and the wick-trimmers of gold;

 ###### 50
-the basins, the trimmers, the bowls, the ladles, and the [^n]censers of pure gold; and the hinges of gold, _both_ for the doors of the inner room (the Most Holy _Place_) _and_ for the doors of the main hall of the temple.
+the basins, the trimmers, the bowls, the ladles, and the censers of pure gold; and the hinges of gold, _both_ for the doors of the inner room (the Most Holy _Place_) _and_ for the doors of the main hall of the temple.

 ###### 51
 So all the work that King Solomon had done for the house of the Lord was finished; and Solomon brought in the things which his father David had dedicated: the silver and the gold and the furnishings.
 He put them in the treasuries of the house of the Lord.